 The No-Build Alternative assumes that no improvements except routine maintenance would be made to I-4 within the project limits.
 The advantages of the No-Build Alternative include no new costs for design and construction, no effects to existing land uses and natural resources, and no disruption to the public during construction.
 However, the disadvantages of the No-Build Alternative are the project’s purpose and need would not be met and the project would result in increased congestion and user cost.
 Additionally, the No-Build Alternative is not consistent with local plans.
 However, this alternative will remain a viable alternative throughout the PD&E Study process.

-Recommended Build Alternative
+Preferred Build Alternative

-The Recommended Build Alternative consists of providing express toll lanes adjacent to the existing non-tolled travel lanes on I-4.
+The Preferred Build Alternative consists of providing express toll lanes adjacent to the existing non-tolled travel lanes on I-4.
 The proposed improvements are part of the Tampa Bay Express (TBX) Master Plan and would maintain the same three general use (non-tolled) lanes.
-The Recommended Build Alternative will provide for two express toll lanes in each direction of I-4 from east of 50th Street to the Polk Parkway.
+The Preferred Build Alternative will provide for two express toll lanes in each direction of I-4 from east of 50th Street to the Polk Parkway.

 However, there are some areas where maintaining a 44-foot minimum transit envelope with Express Lanes cannot be accommodated without the acquisition of additional right of way.
 In order to minimize this potential right of way impact, elevating the transit corridor in order to accommodate both modes of transportation is proposed.
 For instance, in the Plant City area where there are service roads, the transit corridor would be reduced to 16 feet.
 This will allow for a pier to be placed in the center for an elevated transit corridor as depicted.